contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ## Newsletter list

-The frontend module "Newsletterlist" lists all sent newsletters.
-The subject, the sending date and a link to the detail view are displayed.
+The frontend module "Newsletter list" lists all sent newsletters.
+The subject, the sending date, and a link to the detail view are displayed.

 ### Module configuration

-**Distributor:** Here you define from which mailing lists newsletters should be listed.
+**Channels:** Here you define which mailing lists/newsletters should be listed.
 Newsletters are sorted in descending order by date of dispatch.

 ### Template settings

-**Individual template:** Here you can overwrite the standard template.
+**Module template:** Here you can overwrite the standard module template.

-**HTML OutputThe**
- frontend module generates the following HTML code:
+**The HTML Output** The frontend module generates the following HTML code:

 ```html
 <!-- indexer::stop -->